-I’m delighted that Oxleas NHS Foundation Trust which owns Queen Mary’s has committed to an investment plan totalling £21.9million at the hospital.
-This will provide modern new facilities for out-patients, women’s services, musculoskeletal therapies and cardiology as well as enhancing the Urgent Care Centre.
+I was honoured to have been asked to ‘re-open’ the new Queen Mary’s Hospital last year following the £30 million investment in new state of the art facilities to help transform the NHS care provided locally.
+As well as the Cancer Centre and the Kidney Treatment Centre, the transformation has also provided new facilities for out-patients, women’s services, musculoskeletal therapies and cardiology as well as enhancing the Urgent Care Centre and the opening of the Meadowview Intermediate Care ward, the Holbrook specialist dementia ward and a fantastic new Children’s Development Centre.
 I pay tribute to the team at Oxleas for having the vision and commitment to drive these changes forward in conjunction with Guy’s & St Thomas’s, Kings and other NHS organisations.

+The ‘re-opening of Queen Mary’s Hospital was also a chance to reflect on 100 years of medical history in Sidcup starting with the pioneering plastic surgery of Professor Harold Gillies.
 Since the establishment of the original Queen’s Hospital in 1917 treating soldiers wounded during the Great War, through the establishment of the current Queen Mary’s Hospital in 1929 and the construction of the main hospital building in the 1970s, our local hospital has seen continued change.
 There is little doubt that there have been some significant ups and downs during this time.
 But this new programme of investment consigns the dark days of the failed South London Healthcare Trust and the loss of services to the past and opens up a bright new chapter.

 Thanks to the hard work and dedication of the doctors, nurses, staff and all those who have campaigned consistently for our local hospital, Queen Mary’s can look to the future with confidence.